JonnyG7613/Calculator/README.md

 Ver 0.8: Increased the size and weight of the font on the buttons.
 Simplified code by removing redundant functions.
 Added the ability to chain operators, but created a bug that swaps the operator with another if you click on a different operator.

 Ver 0.9 Corrected chaining operators together.
 Error when hitting equals multiple times.

+Ver 0.9.5 Erased a lot of convoluted code and redid most of the functions.